Application configuration

 server.port e.g. 8083 Yes

-static.html.folder e.g. /tmp/html Yes
+static.html.folder e.g. classpath:/public or file:/tmp/html Yes

 yaml.rest.automation Default value is classpath:/rest.yaml Optional

-yaml.mime.types Optional config file Optional
+yaml.custom.content.types Optional config file Optional

 log.format text, compact or json. default=text Optional

-log.level default 'info' Optional
+log.level Default: 'info' Optional

 health.dependencies e.g. 'database.health' Optional